Tiffany Kosakowski, Who Ran Over Her Nine-Year-Old Son In School Parking Lot, Gets 30 Days

 — Katherine Ducharme (@KD_WOODTV8) December 11, 2018

-Surveillance camera video captured the incident, as did several witnesses.
+Surveillance cameras captured the incident, as did several witnesses.
 Judge Curt Benson said at Kosakowski’s sentencing that the video was “hard to watch.”

-The boy suffered multiple injuries, including multiple skull fractures, bleeding on the brain and several bone fractures.
-He was taken to a nearby hospital and, for a few weeks, was in critical condition and on life support.
-He survived, but to this day he remains disabled and in therapy for the injuries he suffered.
+The boy suffered multiple injuries — including multiple skull fractures, bleeding on the brain, and several other bone fractures.
+He was taken to a nearby hospital and, for a few weeks, was in critical condition.
+He was also placed on life support.
+He survived, but remains disabled — and in therapy — due to the injuries he suffered.
 The extent of his disabilities remains unclear.

-Speaking to Kosakowski during her sentencing hearing, Benson said that he was convinced that she had shown remorse for her actions, but that the severity of the crime could not be ignored.
+Speaking to Kosakowski during her sentencing hearing, Benson said that he was convinced that she had shown remorse for her actions.
+However, he also noted that the severity of the crime could not be ignored.

 “It is simply inexcusable.
 Forty-seven yards.”

-He also admitted that it was a “difficult case,” noting that Kosakowski is the primary caregiver for the boy and his twin sister, and that she continues to care for her son, including taking him to treatment.
-A family court, meanwhile, is currently considering whether or not Kosakowski can continue to have custody of either or both of her kids.
+He also admitted that it was a “difficult case,” noting that Kosakowski is the primary caregiver for the boy and his twin sister — and that she continues to care for her son, including taking him to treatment.
+A family court, meanwhile, is currently considering whether or not Kosakowski can continue to have custody of both, or either, of her kids.

 Benson sentenced Kosakowski to six months in jail, with all but 30 days suspended.
 She can serve the 30 days on weekends, if she so chooses.